A Simple Task List for Adults

 show_label: true

-Obviously you can change variables to your hearts content, however for a low vision user, I found that a font size of 28 and having two buttons on each row fits quite nicely on a 10-inch tablet such as the old Samsung Tab A6 (from 2016) that I am using here.
+You can of course adjust the variables to suit your setup.
+For a low vision user, a font size of 28 with two buttons per row sits comfortably on a 10-inch tablet — in this case an old Samsung Tab A6 from 2016 that has found a new purpose.

-As you can see, it is probably now time I go and change the bedding!
+As you can probably tell from the screenshot, it is well past time I sorted the bedding.

 A screenshot of adult chore buttons in Home Assistant.